 Landlords sometimes advertise the availability of a pre-lease, meaning the tenant may reserve a rental unit for a future date.
 A pre-lease arrangement requires a prospective tenant to place a money deposit with a landlord to reserve a rental unit.
 When the tenant is ready to move in, the pre-lease deposit becomes a credit toward the rent.
 A pre-lease may work to the benefit of the tenant, but this arrangement often favors the landlord.

-A pre-lease arrangement may work out well.
+Some pre-lease arrangements work out well for all parties involved.
 It allows the tenant to reserve a rental unit, so he can begin looking for a place to stay before he actually has to move in.
 If everything goes well, the pre-lease does not cost the tenant anything because it reduces the amount of rent he has to pay.
 This arrangement also allows the landlord to get the tenant to commit to a rental unit months in advance of the intended move-in date.

 A pre-lease agreement takes away the tenant's bargaining power.
 This is because the tenant has to move in or risk losing the deposit.
 If the landlord presents the tenant with unfavorable lease terms at the time of moving in, the tenant may not be able to get the landlord to change these terms.
 Without a pre-lease agreement, the tenant may force the landlord to change the lease terms before signing the lease.
 With a pre-lease agreement, the tenant has to sign the lease or lose the pre-lease deposit.